edubart/nelua-lang/docs/pages/overview.md

 end
 ```

-The case expression can only contain integral expressions known at compile time.
+The case expression can only contain **integral** numbers known at **compile-time**.
 The
-compiler can generate more optimized code when using a switch instead of an if for integers.
+compiler can generate more optimized code when using a switch instead of many ifs for integers.
+{:.alert.alert-info}

 ### Do